halhenke/git-global/README.md

 - [ ] reconcile `add_tags` and `tag_projects_redo`
 - [ ] have a negative filter option for status also (things to exclude)
 - [x] Replace mpsc with crossbeam in `status` command

+### Actions

+- [ ] An option to run an action on groups of repos/directories
+- [ ] A whitelist or blacklist of commands
+  - i.e. dont run `rm` or `mv` without a prompt
+- [ ] A dangerous flag?
+- [ ] Perhaps a more complex input format/source than a comma separated list of strings

 ## Ideas